danbider/danbider.github.io/content/publication/psvae/index.md

 abstract: See paper.

 # Summary.
 An optional shortened abstract.
-summary: Variational autoencoder whose latent space decomposes into two orthogonal subspaces: one unsupervised subspace and one supervised subspace linearly predictive of labels (keypoints).
+summary: Variational autoencoder whose latent space decomposes into two orthogonal subspaces; one unsupervised subspace and one supervised subspace linearly predictive of labels (keypoints).
 The latent space includes a context variable that predicts the video/subject identity.

 tags: []